What Key Supplements Should You Be Taking Daily?

 Over 80% of the population is deficient in vitamin D, so make sure you get yourself tested at least twice annually.
 This is one vitamin you definitely want to keep balanced (not too low and not too high).
 A perfect functional range number for your vitamin D is 60 (not the 30 that your doctor might tell you is sufficient).

-If you want to learn more about Vitamin D, we did an entire show on it with holistic psychiatrist Dr. Sara Van Anrooy.
-You can watch that here.
+If you want to learn more about Vitamin D, watch our show “How to Overcome Low Vitamin D and Depression” with holistic psychiatrist Dr. Sara Van Anrooy.

 Please note that this supplement list is just a guide and is not acting in the capacity of a healthcare practitioner, so do please check with your doctor prior to adding any new supplements to your regimen.